 \section{Introduction}

-Image customization, which aims to ensure that generated content maintains a consistent identity with reference images, has brought various applications such as product placement~\cite{mao2025ace++, chen2024zero, chen2024anydoor}, subject-driven generation~\cite{ruiz2023dreambooth, tewel2024training, ye2023ip}, and visual try-on~\cite{wang2024stablegarment, guo2025any2anytryon, xu2025ootdiffusion}.
-These capabilities are particularly significant for industrial media production, enabling consistent content creation across diverse visual contexts.
+Image customization, which ensures that generated content remains consistent with the identity of reference images, has enabled applications such as image insertion~\citep{chen2024zero, chen2024anydoor, mao2025ace++, song2025insert}, IP creation~\citep{ruiz2023dreambooth, ye2023ip, tewel2024training, ominicontrol, mou2025dreamo}, and visual try-on~\citep{wang2024stablegarment, guo2025any2anytryon, xu2025ootdiffusion}.
+These capabilities are vital for industrial media production, supporting consistent content creation across diverse visual contexts.

-Early image customization~\cite{dreambooth, gal2022image, avrahami2023break} methods relied on per-instance optimization, which was time-consuming.
-Subsequent methods~\cite{ipadapter, chen2024anydoor, chen2024zero} introduced additional control branches to pre-trained diffusion models to inject identity information from reference images, but these were limited by model architecture constraints and scaling difficulties, leading to suboptimal performance.
-Recently, leveraging the long-range modeling inductive bias of DiT architectures~\cite{peebles2023scalable, sd3, Flux} , image conditions can be directly input as sequences to the model, interacting with noisy tokens via multi-modal attention mechanisms without requiring additional branches, enabling image customization methods to demonstrate powerful emergent capabilities~\cite{song2025insert,mou2025dreamo,FluxFill,FluxRedux,ominicontrol}.
+Early image customization methods~\citep{dreambooth, gal2022image, avrahami2023break} relied on per-instance optimization, which was time-consuming.
+Subsequent approaches~\citep{ipadapter, chen2024anydoor, chen2024zero} added control branches to pre-trained diffusion models to inject identity information from reference images.
+However, these methods were constrained by model architecture and scalability issues, resulting in suboptimal performance.
+Recently, by leveraging the long-range modeling inductive bias of DiT architectures~\citep{peebles2023scalable, sd3, Flux}, image conditions can be directly input as sequences, interacting with noisy tokens through multi-modal attention mechanisms, without the need for additional branches.
+This enables image customization methods to exhibit powerful emergent capabilities~\citep{song2025insert, mou2025dreamo, FluxFill, FluxRedux, ominicontrol, mao2025ace++}.

-Despite these advances, existing methods still face significant challenges in maintaining consistent subject identity across diverse user requirements and customization scenarios (see Tab.~\ref{tab:compare_other_methods}): \textbf{(1)} They typically treat image customization as two distinct tasks: \emph{position-aware} customization (inserting identity into masked regions of a reference image) and \emph{position-free} customization (generating identity-consistent images from scratch). \textbf{(2)} They lack comprehensive support for different mask specifications, including both precise masks and user-drawn masks under position-aware customization settings. \textbf{(3)} They do not support multi-reference customization scenarios where the same identity appears across multiple reference images.
-These limitations restrict the ability to learn comprehensive and robust identity representations, necessitating separate models for each scenario and preventing the development of unified frameworks that can flexibly handle diverse customization requirements.

 \definecolor{darkgreen}{rgb}{0.0, 0.8, 0.0} \definecolor{darkred}{rgb}{0.8, 0.0, 0.0}